-I often get asked whether someone should drink water vs. a sports drink when exercising.
-Here is a simple rundown of the two fluid types.
+We're often asked whether someone should drink water or a sports drink - or both - when exercising.
+Here's a simple rundown of the benefits of both options:

 Marewa Sutherland is a qualified Sports & Exercise Nutritionist (BAppSc, University of Otago) and co-founder of PURE Sports Nutrition.
 Marewa is available for personalised Nutrition consultations in person or via Skype.